BrianHicks/brianthicks.com/content/post/lets-make-nice-packages.md

 At this stage, please don't suggest solutions.
 The core team follows this design process too, including the deep research and thinking.
 At the language level, that research has a much bigger scope.
-New features also usually need to solve several problems at once, so there will probably be some discussion and then a period of waiting.
+New features usually need to solve several problems at once, so expect discussion and then a period of waiting.
-It's better to do the right thing later than the wrong thing now.
+It's better to do things *right* than *right now*.

 ## Note Organization